 To promote and facilitate safe boating and a safe boating environment on Bob Lake.

 Bob Lake offers an almost ideal recreational boating environment: small enough to invite canoeing, kayaking and paddle boarding; large enough to accommodate PWCs, water skiers and wakeboarders.
 It possesses a variety of boating environments from its large open main body to a number of quiet bays and inlets where wildlife and nature are close at hand.
-Attractive to fishermen are the lake’s stock of lake trout and small-mouth bass.
+Bob Lake is also attractive to fishermen for its stock of lake trout and small-mouth bass.

-The enjoyment of all that Bob Lake’s waters have to offer depends on a few critical factors:
+The enjoyment of all that Bob Lake has to offer depends on a few critical factors:

-It’s a resource that we all can share and enjoy safely and responsibly.
+Our lake is a resource that we can all responsibly share and enjoy safely.

 - To identify and mark shoals based on advice from Transport Canada.
 Visit our Maps and Hazard Markers webpages for details.

 - To post signs at identified shoreline areas and narrows where speed limits or no wake zones are warranted.
 Visit our Water Speed webpage for details.

 - To provide members with safe boating and boating regulation information.
 See our Safe Boating Resources webpage.

 Have a comment or question for the BLA Safe Boating Committee?
 Simply submit the following form and we’ll respond to you as soon as possible.